 Using the Disney Dining Plan means you are entitled to certain foods at a counter service restaurant.
 If you wait until the end of your order to tell the cast member you will be paying with the plan, your family may not get all the food to which they are entitled.

 After paying for your meal, the cast member will always hand you a receipt.
 Don’t put it in your pocket.
 Don’t stuff it in your purse.
+I do this every time: don’t be like me!
 And don’t hand it to your kids.
+Keep that baby out and present because you WILL need it.

 DO keep your receipt in your hand.